Microsoft Defender for Identity vs Rapid7 InsightIDR comparison

 Find out what your peers are saying about Microsoft Defender for Identity vs. Rapid7 InsightIDR and other solutions.
 Updated: July 2023.

-Microsoft Defender for Identity is ranked 1st in Identity Threat Detection and Response (ITDR) with 13 reviews while Rapid7 InsightIDR is ranked 10th in Security Information and Event Management (SIEM) with 29 reviews.
+Microsoft Defender for Identity is ranked 1st in Identity Threat Detection and Response (ITDR) with 13 reviews while Rapid7 InsightIDR is ranked 10th in Security Information and Event Management (SIEM) with 30 reviews.
 Microsoft Defender for Identity is rated 9.0, while Rapid7 InsightIDR is rated 8.4.
 The top reviewer of Microsoft Defender for Identity writes "Offers robust protection from insider threats, but the customer support is poor".
-On the other hand, the top reviewer of Rapid7 InsightIDR writes "An affordable product that is easy to use and has many advanced features and default templates".
+On the other hand, the top reviewer of Rapid7 InsightIDR writes "Helps in the management of compliance, secret events and information".
 Microsoft Defender for Identity is most compared with Microsoft Entra ID Protection, Microsoft Defender for Office 365, Microsoft Entra Verified ID, Splunk User Behavior Analytics and Microsoft Sentinel, whereas Rapid7 InsightIDR is most compared with Darktrace, Microsoft Sentinel, Splunk Enterprise Security, Rapid7 InsightVM and Fortinet FortiSIEM.
 See our Microsoft Defender for Identity vs. Rapid7 InsightIDR report.

 We monitor all Identity Threat Detection and Response (ITDR) reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.